Palembang LRT

-The South Sumatra Light Rail Transit (Lintas Rel Terpadu Sumatera Selatan, lit.
-"South Sumatra Integrated Rail Line", shortened to LRT Sumatera Selatan or LRT Sumsel), colloquially known as LRT Palembang or Palembang LRT, is an operational light rail transit system in Palembang, South Sumatra, Indonesia which connects Sultan Mahmud Badaruddin II International Airport and Jakabaring Sport City.
-It is the first practical modern light rail system to operate in Indonesia.
+The South Sumatra Light Rapid Transit (Lintas Rel Terpadu Sumatera Selatan, lit.
+"South Sumatra Integrated Rail Line", shortened to LRT Sumatera Selatan or LRT Sumsel), colloquially known as LRT Palembang or Palembang LRT, is an operational light rapid transit system in Palembang, South Sumatra, Indonesia which connects Sultan Mahmud Badaruddin II International Airport and Jakabaring Sport City.
+It is the first practical modern light rapid system to operate in Indonesia.
+It was also the first rail line as a rapid transit system in the country.

 The system is owned by Directorate General of Railways, Ministry of Transportation of the Republic of Indonesia, Government of South Sumatra, and Government of Palembang; PT Kereta Api Indonesia was appointed to operate the system.

 Starting construction in 2015, the project was built to facilitate the 2018 Asian Games and was completed in mid-2018, just a few months before the event.
 Costing Rp 10.9 trillion for construction, the system utilizes trains made by local manufacturer PT INKA.
 The system's only line has a total of 13 stations, fully grade-separated by viaduct.